markwinter/ingenium/README.md

 Ingestors feed market data into the system.
 The component produces a data event for each market data which gets sent to the Broker.

-Ingestors can be either:
+Examples of ingestors:

-- One-Shot Kubernetes Jobs that read from files
+- One-Shot Kubernetes Job that reads historical data from a CSV file or an API
 - A long running Kubernetes Deployment that reads from a real market exchange

 ### Strategies